KLong75/musicology/README.md

 SOFTWARE.

 ## Contributors
-MUSICOLGY was created by U, Me, and the Kevins
+MUSICOLGY was created by U, Me, and the Kevins:
 Kevin Long
 https://github.com/KLong75
 Kevin Heaton